United Kingdom Safety Guide

 Women Travelers

-• On public transport at night, sit in carriages with other passengers or near the driver/conductor
+• On public transport, try to sit near other women or in carriages with other people.

 LGBTQ+ Travelers